Fernando-Andres-Ramos/Colors-Palettes/README.md

 # Colors Palettes

 ### This is a project built with React and Vite.
-I coded it while taking Professor Cold Steel’s course.
-This version of the repository includes some different technologies, which I will name next.
+I coded it while taking Professor [Colt Steel](https://linktr.ee/coltsteele)’s course.
+This version of the repository includes various technologies that I prefer to explore independently, which I will list next.

 #### Technologies and dependencies:
 * [React](https://react.dev/)